-Honey Blue Eye Rainbowfish (Pseudomugil Mellis) Fish Species Profile
+Honey Blue Eye Rainbowfish (Pseudomugil Mellis) Species Profile & Care Guide

 Honey Blue-eye Rainbowfish are small stunning looking fish that make an excellent addition to a community tank.
 They are generally very peaceful and active chasing around other fish that are similar in size.
 However, the male can harass the female sometimes.